 i.
 Encouraging impulse purchases

-Think back to the last time you saw a “Buy one, get one free” deal.
-You might have been walking through the store with no intention to buy, but when you saw “Buy one, get one free” on your favorite snacks, even if you didn’t plan to buy snacks, the deal made you grab them.
+For example, you might have been walking through the store with no intention to buy, but when you saw “Buy one, get one free” on your favorite snacks, even if you didn’t plan to buy snacks, the deal made you grab them.

 That’s how BOGO deals work—they get you to act on impulse.